-The resident monk is available to be the celebrant for the ceremonies of lay Buddhist life.
+The Prior is available to be the celebrant for the ceremonies of lay Buddhist life.

 For a Buddhist practitioner, it can be helpful to have their home dedicated as a place of practice and training.
 The merit of the ceremony is offered for the peace and safety of the family and the house.